One of the most essential jobs of EMS leader is to motivate those around them.

 8. Cultivate a strong work ethic

 A strong work ethic is a set of values based on the ideals of hard work and discipline to do the best job possible.
-Once you believe there is true value in the work you do, there will be a joy in working hard, and you will find work more motivating.
+Once you believe there is true value in the work you do, there will be joy in working hard, and you will find work more motivating.
 As an EMS provider, your partner and peers will look to you to set the standards for others to follow.
 A strong work ethic is contagious.

-As an EMS leader you have the power of choice, which will lead to personal independence along the path to success.
+As an EMS leader, you have the power of choice, which will lead to personal independence along the path to success.
 The strongest leaders start with the belief that every obstacle contains an opportunity.
 They do not see problems; just solutions that they are motivated to find.

-It’s important we follow our dreams, reach our goals and never give up.
+We must follow our dreams, reach our goals and never give up.
 Self-motivation is an important part of being a successful leader with strong emotional intelligence.

 Live your life by using the three “P’s”: persistence, patience, and perseverance.
 As you visualize your success, that mental picture of what you are looking to accomplish enhances self-motivation.